History Masters Graduate Degrees Programs in Houston

 A Masters in History Program might open up a variety of potential career paths for those with a passion for researching, analysis, and interpreting the past.
 Historians are employed in state, local, and federal government, as well as by professional, scientific and technical services.
 They might work as consultants, curators and archivists, in museums, archives, historical societies, research organizations and nonprofits.

 History programs are research intensive programs that often allow students to explore a particular era or region’s history in depth.
-Many students pursuing a Masters Degree in History choose an area of specialization, such as local, regional, national, or world history; ancient, medieval, postclassical, modern, or an otherwise classified history; and/or economic, political, public, or social history.
-Courses may discuss how the past impacts contemporary issues such as politics, gender, race, and society as a whole.
-Students could learn how to put historical events into a specific context, collect data and write reports.
+Many students pursuing a Masters Degree choose an area of specialization, such as local, regional, national, or world history; ancient, medieval, post classical, modern, or an otherwise classified history; and/or economic, political, public, or social history.

 Most Masters in History programs require students to have earned a bachelors degree from an accredited college.
 Some may also require knowledge of a foreign language.
 Follow up with individual programs for details.

 FUN FACT: Herodotus, a contemporary of Socrates, is credited as being the “Father of History”[i] Click To Tweet

 The average, full-time student could earn a master’s degree in history within one and half to two years, but some students take longer.
 Typically a Masters in History program requires the completion of 30-37 credits.
 Factors such as one’s undergraduate major, the university, and the masters program you select might affect time to completion.
 Program lengths and course credits may vary.

 Masters programs typically take an interdisciplinary approach, touching on subjects such as anthropology, sociology, political science, economics or education.
 Naturally, the curriculum in each program will depend on the school and any area of concentration, such as medieval studies or public history.
 Nonetheless, students might take some of the following courses while earning their history masters degree.

-Some History master’s programs entail an internship, in addition to coursework.
+Some History programs entail an internship, in addition to coursework.
 Contact schools to learn more if this interests you.